 An illustration of the differences between perceived value of coaches may be found in the fact that many MLB players do not look at the 3rd base coach when rounding 2nd base.
 Many players, in such situations, already have a solid understanding of how the other players play and the next move they need to make based on their years of experience in the game.

-The experience of a coach also has a significant effect on how much pay they can command.
+Bats Finder states that the experience of a coach also has a significant effect on how much pay they can command.
 Some coaches started off as interns in their team, learning the ropes at far younger ages than others.
 It takes a long time to climb up the ladder to many coaching positions in the MLB and only a short time to fall off.
 Even with a lot of experience, some coaches have felt the harsher side of the stick, being fired for unprecedented cold streaks.

 Major League Baseball coach salary range